Your Quick Guide to Funeral Insurance in Canada

 Key Takeaways

-• Funeral insurance is a type of life insurance that covers funeral costs, the memorial service and end-of-life expenses.
+• Funeral insurance is a type of life insurance designed to cover funeral costs, memorial services, and other end-of-life expenses.

 What is funeral insurance?